caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 Dereplication involves removing duplicate or nearly identical MAGs to reduce redundancy and improve downstream analyses.
 To dereplicate our MAGs, we will:

-1. compute hash sketches of every genome using [sourmash](https://sourmash.readthedocs.io/en/latest/) - you can think of those sketches as tiny representations of our genomes (sourmash compresses a lot of information into much smaller space).
+1. Compute hash sketches of every genome using [sourmash](https://sourmash.readthedocs.io/en/latest/) - you can think of these sketches as tiny representations of our genomes (sourmash compresses a lot of information into much smaller space).
-2. compare all of those sketches (genomes) to one another to generate a matrix of pairwise distances between our MAGs
+2. Compare all of those sketches (genomes) to one another to generate a matrix of pairwise distances between our MAGs.
-3. dereplicate the genomes using the distance matrix and a fixed similarity threshold: the last action will simply choose the longest genome from all of the genomes belonging to the same cluster, given a similarity threshold.
+3. Dereplicate the genomes using the distance matrix and a fixed similarity threshold.
+The last action will simply choose the longest genome from all of the genomes belonging to the same cluster, given a similarity threshold.

 ```shell
 qiime sourmash compute \